cimcandrews/CapstoneOverview/index.md

 - infowars.com

 So now we have better data in our database, less garbage, and processing will be smoother later in the machine learning pipeline.
+It's not important to get the full link, because it's junk anyways, so just parsing down to the source is good enough.
+Now we can easily query our database to see what are the sources found in misinfo comments.